xp4u1/latex2image-web/README.md

 ### Node.js

-I made use of v10.14.2, anything newer should be fine.
+I made use of v13.13.0, anything newer should be fine.

-After cloning or downloading this project, run the following to install local dependencies from npm:
+After cloning or downloading this project, run the following to install local dependencies from yarn:

 ```
 cd latex2image-web/
-npm install
+yarn
 ```

 ### (Optional) Global Node.js packages for non-SVG image export